Oxfordshire Music Library

 Once registered use the online booking form to make a request

-Please note: requests must be made four weeks in advance.
+Please note: requests must be made eight weeks in advance.
 Up to ten forms may be submitted per hour.

 What we have available

-- Vocal sets, stocked at Oxford Music Library (doc format, 51Kb)
+- Vocal scores catalogue, stocked at Oxfordshire Music Library (pdf format, 470Kb)

-- Orchestral sets stocked at Oxford Music Library (doc format, 31Kb)
+- Orchestral sets stocked at Oxfordshire Music Library (pdf format, 306Kb)

 (< 5 minutes)